Review | Kennedy Center’s ambitious ‘Cartography Project’ makes a strong showing with eight premieres

 Simon and Joseph’s “Road Ahead” was a fine example of their unique musical chemistry, which seems to be gaining momentum.
 The duo was also behind “It All Falls Down,” an impactful short opera about a preacher and his newly out son (and, for me, the success story of the WNO’s other recent offering of theme-bound short works, “Written in Stone”).
 On Tuesday night, “The Road Ahead” arrived as an animated, elastic piece of poetry with an arrangement for piano trio and soprano (here the powerful Katerina Burton) that seemed to share its breath with the text.

 Two others of the night’s premieres were NSO commissions.
 Representing Aurora, Colo., composer Jessica Mays offered “Anthem for GO,” a piece for six-piece ensemble that wakes from serpentine strings into a beguiling dialogue with percussionist Scott Christian.
 Its intent — an evocation of “our blind determination to push for something better ourselves” — was beautifully (if fitfully) manifest in its churning mechanics, militaristic drums, diving strings and shrill whistles.
 Have you ever pulled yourself together from a panic attack?
 It was very that.
-(Also a good chance to see violist Eric deWaardt, now in his final season with the NSO.)

 And Louisville composer Derek Douglas Carter presented “Breonna’s Lullaby,” a stunning work for Breonna Taylor that moves between uncertain gentleness and gentle uncertainty.
 As a slowly blooming melody deepens and darkens, its gradually gathering intensity is an intriguing foil to its serenity.
 (In my notes: “it’s not the heat but the humidity.”)
 Carter’s is a truly exciting compositional voice that I’m eager to hear at full force.